-SEE REVERSE SIDE / X / PLEASE MARK VOTES AS IN THIS EXAMPLE.
+/ X / PLEASE MARK VOTES AS IN THIS EXAMPLE.

-WHEN PROPERLY EXECUTED, THIS PROXY WILL BE VOTED AS DESIGNATED.
-IF NO CHOICE IS SPECIFIED, THE PROXY WILL BE VOTED "FOR" ELECTION OF THE NOMINEES FOR TRUSTEES.

-The Election of Trustees: NOMINEES: Kirk E. Gorman and

-FOR BOTH NOMINEE / / / WITHF FROM NOMIN cept Llowi nheld ee; from

-Michael R. Walker.

-Discretionary authority is hereby granted with respect to such other matters as may properly come before the meeting.
+INIS EXAMPLE.
+WHEN PROPERLY EXECUTED, THIS PROXY WILL BE IS SPECIFIED, THE PROXY WILL BE VOTED "FOR TRUSTEES.
+1. The Election of Trustees: NOMINEES: Alan B. Miller, Peter Linneman and Myles H. Tanenbaum FOR / / / WITHHELD FROM ALL NOMINEES NOMINEES Discretionary authority is hereby granted with respect to such other matters as may properly come before the meeting.
 The undersigned acknowledges receipt of the Notice of Annual Meeting of Shareholders and the Proxy Statement furnished therewith.

-MARK HERE / / MARK HERE / /

-FOR ADDRESS IF YOU PLAN

-CHANGE AND TO ATTEND

-NOTE AT LEFT THE MEETING

-NOTE: Please sign exactly as name appears hereon.
+For all nominees except as noted above MARK HERE / / MARK HERE / / FOR ADDRESS IF YOU PLAN CHANGE AND TO ATTEND NOTE AT LEFT THE MEETING NOTE: Please sign exactly as name appears hereon.
 Each joint owner shall sign.
 Executors, administrators, trustees, etc. should give full title.